Göcek, Fethiye

+Göcek ([ɟœˈdʒec]) is a neighbourhood of the municipality and district of Fethiye, Muğla Province, Turkey.
+Its population is 4,987 (2022).
+Before the 2013 reorganisation, it was a town (belde).

-The town was previously known as Callimache in ancient times, and is located between Fethiye (referred to as Telmessos in ancient times) and Dalyan (referred to as Caunos in ancient times).
-According to local legend, it is in the Göcek area that Icarus landed in the sea after his famous flight trying to escape from the tower where he was imprisoned.
-Göcek was used as a harbour for ships loading chrome ore collected from the mines under nearby mountains during the Ottoman period.
+The town was previously known as Callimache in ancient times and is located between Fethiye (referred to as Telmessos in ancient times) and Dalyan (referred to as Caunos in ancient times).
+According to local legend, it is in the Göcek area that Icarus landed in the sea after his flight trying to escape from the tower where he was imprisoned.
+Göcek was used as a harbor for ships loading chrome ore collected from the mines under nearby mountains during the Ottoman period.

-Today, Göcek hosts six significant marinas that serve yacht tourism in the region: Club Marina, Skopea Marina, Municipality Marinas, Marinturk Göcek Village Port, Marinturk Göcek Exclusive, and D-Marin Gocek.The town is known by its islands and coves located in a large and secluded bay which incentivises yacht tourism.
+Today, Göcek hosts six significant marinas that serve yacht tourism in the region: Club Marina, Skopea Marina, Municipality Marinas, Marinturk Göcek Village Port, Marinturk Göcek Exclusive, and D-Marin Gocek.
+The town is known for its islands and coves located in a large and secluded bay which incentivizes yacht tourism.
 In 1988, Göcek was declared a Registered Area of Special Protection.
 Therefore, multi-story buildings are not allowed.
 The tourist accommodation facilities are two-storied hotels, motels, apartment hotels, and pensions situated in the town center and its periphery.
-Göcek has all the necessary infrastructure, capacity, and amenities expected in a tourism center, yet it is known as a more peaceful and quiet settlement than some other similar tourist destinations.

 Göcek is situated on Dalaman–Fethiye highway.
 Until 2006, it was necessary to drive along a relatively narrow and winding road to reach Göcek from Dalaman.
 However, the 980-meter Göcek vehicle tunnel, completed in June 2006, has significantly increased the accessibility of the town.
 The vehicle tunnel is a toll roadway and the first example of a build-operate-transfer model.